shra1dhar/weatherapp/README.md

 ### Unit testing

 There is a test to make sure that error handling is working properly.
 Error handling in this app is mainly handled by form validation.
-The test is designed to make sure that the user will see an alert if their entry contains non-numeric characters or is not 5 digits long.
+The test is designed to make sure that the user will see an alert if their entry contains non-numeric characters and/or is not 5 digits long.

 ## Built With